stephhazlitt/yes-australia/three_plots.md

 I love seeing the chloropleth maps of Australia with the overall results, and I love sifting through results interactively electorate-by-electorate—a great presentation approach for users seeking information on a few key places.

 However, I find it hard to really see or ask questions about patterns without being about to compare electorates visually *all* in the same space—in one plot or one one page.
-So I set out to explore the data and create a small set of static data visualizations to explore the electorate results more closely, with a focus on being able to compare and contrast quickly.
+So I set out to explore the data and create a small set of static data visualizations to explore the state and electorate results more closely, with a focus on being able to compare and contrast quickly.

-A static data vizualization challenge to myself :)
+This is a static data vizualization challenge to myself, and an interesting data set to continue my learning and practice with the [tidyverse](https://www.tidyverse.org/) :)

 <br/>